hnematzadeh/MPR-MDES/README.md

 ##################### Instruction #########################

-After loading the corresponding dataset in your local drive:
+After loading the corresponding dataset from your local drive:

 1- Run lines 55-71 to calculate the summation of samples per label